Stop Begging Your Executives to Post: Build an Engine That Makes It Inevitable

 Scale stage ($2–5K/month): Enterprise advocacy platforms with CRM integration.
 Pipeline attribution moves from “we think it’s working” to “here’s the revenue tied to executive content.”

-Week 4: Launch, Measure, Iterate
+Launch, Measure, Iterate

-Week 4 is about turning on the engine and watching what happens.
+Week 4 is about turning the engine on and watching what happens.
 First-month metrics will be noisy — ignore them.
 What matters is whether the system is working: Are executives getting drafts on time?
 Are they approving them?
 Are posts going live?
 Is the 15-minute weekly call happening reliably?

 If the operating system works, the results will follow.
 If the operating system doesn’t work, no amount of metric-watching will fix it.